 WHEN: The last Tuesday in January

 Scotland’s annual carnival is called Up Helly Aa.
 This celebration goes back in history to the time of the Vikings and celebrates what it would have been like to enjoy the Viking culture during its height.
-These festivals are centered around fire.
-There are fire dancers, fires, and many different types of activities that all include flames.
+These festivals are centred around fire.
+There are fire dancers, fires and many different types of activities that all include flames.
 The festival is held during the middle of the winter.
-It is a way of marking the ending of the yule season.
+It is a way of marking the end of the yule season.
 There is even a procession of spectators that usually includes thousands of participants.
 The festival takes place in Lerwick in the Shetland Islands of Scotland.

 WHERE: Montevideo, Uruguay

 WHEN: January to early March

 The Carnival in Uruguay is one of the largest in the world.
 It lasts 40 days!
 This celebration is one of the biggest and is the longest running carnival anywhere in the world.
 The carnival begins with the selection of the prized Carnival Queen.
 This is followed by lavish parades and multiple festivities from around the globe.
 One of the most impressive sights to see are the carnival shows that take place on giant stages called tablados.